wasitha-john/thunder/install/helm/README.md

 ### Database Configuration

 Thunder supports both sqlite and postgres databases.
-By default, sqlite is configured.
-You can configure the database connection by overriding the database configuration in the values.yaml file.
+By default, postgres is configured.

+Make sure to create the necessary databases and users in your Postgres instance before deploying Thunder.
+The values.yaml should be overridden with the required database configurations for the DB created.

+Note: Use sqlite only if you are running a single pod.